-To mark the occasion, we polled the public on their favourite British movie moments of all time.
-Without further ado…
+We polled the public on their favourite British movie moments of all time - without further ado…

 Let???s have a look at some of those in closer detail: